-Often overshadowed by its more flashier Nordic siblings, Helsinki is finally emerging from the shadows as a worthy tourist destination.
-The city has a lot to offer with its fascinating architecture, burgeoning food scene, and nightlife, cutting-edge design, attractive parks and gardens, offbeat galleries and museums.
+Often overshadowed by its flashier Nordic siblings, Helsinki is finally emerging from the shadows as a worthy tourist destination.
+The city has a lot to offer with its fascinating architecture, burgeoning food scene, vibrant nightlife, cutting-edge design, attractive parks and gardens, offbeat galleries, and museums.
 Helsinki is a city of experiences that rewards the curious traveler.
 Here’s our lowdown on the best things to do in Helsinki.

 Please note that this article contains affiliate links.
 Learn more about it on our Disclosure page.
 We use ads to support our small business – we hope you don’t mind them too much.

 How to Get Around Helsinki

 Helsinki is an extremely walkable city and walking is the best way to discover its many hidden gems and appreciate the true charm of the city.
 The center of Helsinki is easily explored on foot and many of Helsinki’s must-see attractions are within comfortable walking distance of each other.

 You can also get around Helsinki using the city’s efficient public transportation system.
 The transportation network consists of buses, trams, and a metro system.
 Trams are the most useful for tourists and most visitors won’t need to use buses and the metro.

 A single journey ticket for buses costs 4 EUR when purchased from the bus driver whereas a ticket purchased from the ticket machine or from the HSL app is a little cheaper.
 Keep small change with you when buying a ticket from the driver.

 A single journey tram ticket costs 2.50 EUR when bought from a ticket machine.
 A day ticket costs 8 EUR and can be used for multiple journeys.
 To find out more information on tickets and how to plan your journey, check here.